keremkocak5/mavid/README.md

 A Jacoco coverage file will be generated in your local directory ".../linkconverter/target/site/jacoco/index.html"

-### Running the MSQL Database
+### Running the MySQL Database

 The connection parameters of MySQL Database must be specified in the application.properties file.
 Do not forget to replace your username and password.
-The following line can be executed on MySQL server to create 'trendyoltest' DB.
+The following command can be executed on MySQL server to create 'trendyoltest' DB.

 ```
 CREATE DATABASE trendyoltest;
 ```

 Since Automatic DDL is disabled, the required tables of this application must be created manually.
-DDL for creating ty_link_converter_log table:
+DDL for creating **ty_link_converter_log table** is as follows:

 ```
 CREATE TABLE  `trendyoltest`.`ty_link_converter_log` (